80utezec/AdventOfCode2022/README.md

   - Task 01: What is the sum of the priorities of those item types?

   - Task 02: What is the sum of the priorities of those item types?
+- Day 03
+  - Task 01: In how many assignment pairs does one range fully contain the other?

+  - Task 02: In how many assignment pairs do the ranges overlap?